Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 }
 cortxec2var
 ```
-- Now, you read and execute the commands from `~/.bashrc` in the current shell environment by executing following command,
+- Now, you can read and execute the commands from `~/.bashrc` in the current shell environment by executing following command,
 ```
 source ~/.bashrc
 ```

-Now, you can start your program by the following command:

 **Procedure**